greenwolfe/OpenLab/README.txt

 11)  improve drag to calendar ... allow new event to occupy proper place in list, put placeholder always at the bottom of the list and don't allow dragging elsewhere until it's dropped, or highlight the whole day rather than use a placeholder (& actually this would eliminate the only direct DOM manipulation in the code, the placing and deleting of placeholders, although not sure I want to do the CSS for coloring the calendar days through the database ... too costly? ... model in calendarEvents.js droppable)
 12)  calendar, put min and max days on both date selectors and keep them updated, show at least one week of calendar, disable delete for past events?
 14)  DATES:  consider using format for storeing dates from activity_page.js.
-15)   Add a drop-down list for all recent groups on activity page. (now to be recent group partners and a full selection menu for teacher)
+**15)   Add a drop-down list for all recent groups on activity page. (now to be recent group partners and a full selection menu for teacher)
 16)  sort messages with most recent first, include say the five most recent and then have a more button or allow to scroll ... put add message dialog at the top. (done except for the more button)
 17)  hallo editor:  get link button to work (done), get icons for ALL buttons, not just some, make my post button part of the toolbar (?)
-21)  re-do viewAs select box in header as a custom-styled dropdown with simple caret ... just not time to figure it out now, and it's good enough
 22)  Look into bootstrap-modal for nicer-looking dialoges.  simple attempt broke the functionality, and didn't have time to pursue further.
 23)  Add a visible field to activities (done)and models (done) (and standards and links (done) and notes (done) and todos (done)), add an open/closed eye icon for teacher to show/hide.
 For teacher, would want to show, but greyed out or something.
 For links, notes, todos, may want to implement update function by passing object rather than single fields.
 Standardize all calls to object notation {text:'new text'} instead of positional argument???
-24)  Teacher View of calendar ... allow to select one or more of in-class, out-of-class or home, default view being in-class